sergiokoval/myStudy/README.md

-# myStudy solustion with new feature
+# myStudy solustion with new feature.